MicrosoftDocs/azure-devops-docs/docs/pipelines/targets/scvmm.md

 <a name="runscript"></a>
 ## Run custom PowerShell scripts for SCVMM

 For functionality that is not available through the in-built actions, you can run custom SCVMM PowerShell scripts using the task.
-The task helps you with setting up the connection with SCVMM using the credentials configured in the service endpoint, and then runs the script.
+The task helps you with setting up the connection with SCVMM using the credentials configured in the service connection, and then runs the script.

 * **Display name**: The name for the task as it appears in the task list.
 * **SCVMM Service Connection**: Select a SCVMM service connection you already defined, or create a new one.